 ESG - Explicit

 The fund has a two-step approach with ESG.
-Firstly, there are the initial screens which removes companies and industries the fund can’t invest into.
+Firstly, there are the initial screens which remove companies and industries the fund can’t invest into.
 The resultant universe is then subject to full ESG analysis.
 The avoidance criteria are led by clients, with consultations every few years.
 They come under three broad criteria: People, Environment and Animals, and include industries such as fossil fuel extraction and power generation, animal testing, fur, chemicals of concern, alcohol, armaments, gambling, tobacco and corruption.
 This excludes around a third of the universe by market cap, though only a fifth by number, showing that this typically excludes the largest companies in the index.
 There is an allowance for up to 10% of revenue to come from an excluded industry to allow for companies that are transitioning.
 A good example of this is SSE, which is one of the largest renewables providers in the UK, but which has some legacy coal assets which it is closing down and transitioning away from.
 The resulting portfolio has a carbon footprint that is a fraction of that of the FTSE All Share benchmark.
 In the stock analysis, there is further consideration given to governance, with a desire for management incentives to be aligned to shareholders, and a particular focus on the sustainability of the dividend.